 3. Talking to Your Neighbors

 While neighbors can’t tell you what you can and can’t do on your own property, they can make things difficult for you.

 Prior to renting out your home, you may want to do the neighborly thing and pop in or give them a call to let them know what you are planning and do your best to ease any of their concerns.
 Who knows — they might even end up keeping an eye on the property for you while you’re away.

 Sure, renting your home on Airbnb may bring in a nice source of passive income.
 Like all income, however, this may be subject to state and federal taxes.

 Generally, if you rent all or part of your home for more than 14 days in a year, you will need to pay taxes on the income.
 Vacation rental host sites typically send a Form 1099-K to hosts who had more than 200 reservations, earned over $20,000 in a year, or had taxes withheld from their payouts.

 5. Considering All the Expenses Involved in Renting

-While it may be more fun to think about the residual income (or extra income) that could result from your home rental, it can also be important to think about all the expenses involved.
+While it may be more fun to think about the extra income that could result from your home rental, it can also be important to think about all the expenses involved.

 For example, you may have to purchase items to get the space ready, along with any amenities you will offer guests (like toiletries or coffee), and cleaning supplies (or, pay for a cleaning service), and more.